Skip to content

 Are Boston Terriers healthy?

 There are health issues linked to short-nosed dogs and small dog breeds, and the Boston Terrier is no exception.
-They are considered generally healthy but there are some health problems that you should be aware of.
-Most of the conditions are treatable, so make sure your dog insurance will cover the cost.
+They are considered generally healthy but there are some health problems that you should be aware of, like luxating patella and dystocia.

 How big do Boston Terriers get?